 3. Direct your kids.

 Kids will need to concentrate on riding the bicycle and will not be able to watch for all the environmental variables, so you will be directing the show.
 You must be watching for traffic and cars around you in the street, watching for pedestrians and sidewalk obstructions, watching crossing traffic, driveways, and turning cars.
 (It sounds like a lot to watch out for but you will be moving at a snail’s pace and will have time to react.)
 You must then use voice commands to let your kids know when it is safe to cross a driveway or street.
 You might call to pedestrians letting them know that there is a small cyclist near.
 (Don’t let a cell-phone-talking-dog-walker clothesline your kid with the dog leash.)
 If you are all riding in the bike lane, figure out what is a comfortable space between you and your small rider(s).
-When you come to a car parked in the bike lane and you will you will need to block traffic while your kids move around the car and back into the lane.
+When you come to a car parked in the bike lane and you will need to block traffic while your kids move around the car and back into the lane.
 Keep in mind that cars do not expect to see cyclists, which can make them blind to riders, especially small ones.

 Kate instructs from the street while her son rides on the sidewalk.